fluffynuts/PeanutButter/PeanutButter/EmailSpooler.Win32Service.DB/README.txt

 ﻿The Email Spooler Service requires a data store to back it.
 You can (technically) use any database which Entity can connect to though this service has only been tested against MSSQL.
-This project provides FluentMigrator clasess you can inherit from in your FluentMigrations project for creating the required tables:
+This project provides FluentMigrator classes you can inherit from in your FluentMigrations project for creating the required tables:
 * Email
 * EmailRecipient